 Ballyroe Heights Hotel Tralee, Co.
 Kerry

 Ballyroe Heights Hotel is a modern, luxurious Kerry Hotel set in six and a half acres of sloping gardens with awe inspiring views of the Sliabh Mish Mountains and Tralee Bay.
-Our Tralee Hotel is located a mere four kilometers from the town centre and only a twenty minute drive from Kerry Airport with free on-site car and coach parking.
+Our Tralee Hotel is located a mere four kilometers from the town centre on the coastal route of The Wild Atlantic Way and only a twenty minute drive from Kerry Airport with free on-site car and coach parking.
 An excellent choice if you are looking for a hotel in Kerry.